kyma-project/kyma/docs/event-bus/03-04-knative-eventing-mesh.md

 EOF
 ```

->**NOTE:** For other options, check this [link](https://github.com/kyma-incubator/knative-kafka/blob/master/resources/knative-kafka/values.yaml).
+>**NOTE:** For additional values, see [this](https://github.com/kyma-incubator/knative-kafka/blob/master/resources/knative-kafka/values.yaml) file.

-Now that the installation has been customized, the Kyma installation can be triggered.
+Once the installation has been customized, you can trigger the Kyma installation.
 You can install Kyma with a custom component (`knative-eventing-channel-kafka` for the component and `knative-eventing-channel-kafka-test` for the TestDefinition) by following these [instructions](/root/kyma/#configuration-custom-component-installation).